-how to stop a smart light and switch states getting out of sync
+how to stop a smart lamp and smart switch states getting out of sync

-Scenario two: Smart light bulbs can be turned on or off by the manufacturer’s app, or by a switch, or by a timer or by the TV remote, or by an automation routine that is triggers when a person enters a room.
-Your lamp might also be controlled by a wall switch (T4EU1C – 3 gang) which although is isn’t wired to this lamp it nevertheless switches the lamp on/off.
-When any of these other ways turn on this lamp, the wall switch remains in an ‘off’ state.
-The switch and light have got out of sync.
-Hence we’ve the strange situation where a light can be on when its switch is off
+Scenario two: You’ve a table lamp with a smart light bulb that can be turned on or off in multiple ways: it can turned on by the lamp manufacturer’s app, or by a smart switch, or by a timer or by the TV remote, or by an automation routine that triggers when a person enters a room.
+A syncing problem occurs when some of these other ways turn on this lamp and a switch can appear to be off when the lamp is on.

 use a Home Assistant automation blueprint to sync your lights and switches